THE AR FITTING ROOM APP

-Drobe is an application that would allow fashion-forward career driven women to browse their favourite stores and realistically test the look and fit of clothing without having to physically try anything on.
-An AR-Mapped image of their bodies would be used to easily create outfits, and find the right size & colour for each garment.
+Drobe is an application that would allow fashion enthusiasts to browse their favourite stores and realistically test the look and fit of clothing without having to physically try anything on.
+An AR-Mapped image of their bodies would be used to easily visualize outfits, and find the right size & colour of each garment for purchase.
 The app could be used by shoppers directly, or could be used in-store by retail associates to assist customers in finding their perfect item.

 Research & Strategy